Frequently Asked Questions and Answers

 - I have applied, but have not been admitted to the program.
 If I enroll in the Graduate

-College as a Special student and earn credit in a graduate level course, and if I
+College as a non-degree seeking student and earn credit in a graduate level course,

-am eventually admitted to your program, may I use the course on my plan of study?
+and if I am eventually admitted to your program, may I use the course on my plan of

 Plan of Study/Obtaining an Advisor